 - There is a decent range of different design themes – some free, some premium

 - There are no plugins for you to add additional features and functionality

-WordPress – summary
+WordPress – summary of pros and cons

 The brilliant thing about WordPress is the large community of people modifying it and adding to it.
 Open source thrives on ideas from the community and WordPress benefits from that.